slushnys/continuous-calculator/README.md

 ## Requirements

-Two functions app that work between each other
+* Two functions app that work between each other
+* CI / CD

 ## Database Design